-26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.
+74% of American adults used dietary supplements in 2023 to treat a health problem.
+Imagine how a single piece of misinformation on labels could lead to severe side effects for three-quarters of the country.

-That's why supplement labels have strict regulations, and failure to comply with them will lead to product recalls and warnings, emphasizing the importance of using effective label design software.
+That's why supplement labels have strict regulations, and failure to comply with them will lead to product recalls and warnings, emphasizing the importance of using effective label management software.

 Here, we include definitions of the most common terms we use in this article to avoid confusion.